-Welcome to the Florida State University History research guide!
-Here, you will find a brief overview of the history of the institution now known as Florida State University, as well as a variety of resources you can use to learn more about university history over the years.
-Please use the tabs on the left to navigate through the guide.
+Welcome to the Florida State University History research guide where you will find a brief overview of the history of the institution now known as Florida State University, as well as a variety of resources you can use to learn more about university history over the years.

 All of the physical books, manuscripts, and collections listed in this guide are available through the Special Collections & Archives Research Center Reading Room, which is located on the main floor of Strozier Library on Florida State University’s Tallahassee campus.
 The Reading Center Research Room is open Mondays-Thursdays from 10:00 a.m.-6:00 p.m. and Fridays from 10:00 a.m.-5:30 p.m.